Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 DOS attacks come in various forms, with TCP SYN floods being one of the most common.
 In these attacks, the attacker floods the server with SYN packets without their corresponding ACK packets.
 This causes the server to be overwhelmed.
 To prevent this we can set a max on the number of these types of TCP packets by setting `HKLM\System\CurrentControlSet\Services\Tcpip\Parameters\TcpMaxDataRetransmissions` to `3`or setting it through security options in the GPO.

-I know I know, I missed a bunch in audit policy and user rights, but unfortunately, I broke pretty much broke everything after running my script haha.
+I know I know, I missed a bunch in audit policy and user rights, but unfortunately, I broke pretty much everything after running my script haha.
 That's what I get for only testing it on Windows 10 and not AD Windows Server.

 ## Account Policy - 0
 Again I couldn't do this because I broke windows.